 by Regina Olga Mullen Aftertaste The guests stood up from the table without saying goodbye, and I was left looking at the half-moon of onion still in the fruit bowl, sliced down the middle and purple as a bruise, its white insides exposed and sweating a little in the heat.
 It wasn’t even wrapped in plastic; […]

-by Rebecca Gearhart The Retention Pond 1.
+by Rebecca Greenes Gearhart The Retention Pond 1.
 Sixteen years ago, my brother Ethan was swallowed by a retention pond.
 After that, my mother had five of us kids left.
 The high school closed the same year.
 I was in ninth grade.
-Now my mother and I spend most of our time hiding in our trailer […]
+Now my mother and I spend most of our time hiding in our […]

 The Hope Chest